What is Vajrayana?

 If your goal is to become enlightened in terms of supernatural abilities, magic powers and specialness, this course would be incompatible with your goals.
 Pema Khandro’s teaching emphasizes Dzogchen views of human life which emphasize ‘naturalness,’ ‘authenticity,’ and a general ambiance of basic sanity.
 The goal is to study Buddhism for the purpose of being a good human being, leading a dignified, satisfying life and acting altruistically to help our world.

 Pema Khandro’s teachings emphasize mainstream Buddhist ethics.
-Therefore if you are looking for neo-tantric teachings which are western originated teachings focused on sexuality, then this training and our courses are also incompatible with your goals.
-Pema Khandro teaches about the importance of harmonious, respectful and monogamous relationships.
+Therefore if you are looking for neo-tantric teachings which are western originated teachings focused on sexual techniques, then this training and our courses are also incompatible with your goals.

 If you are interested in learning about topics such as Buddhist philosophy, the nature of mind, the source and workings of thoughts and emotions, Buddhist perspectives on karma, transforming one’s state of being through contemplative practices, perspectives on the purpose of life, questions about birth/death, meditation methods, pragmatic approaches to health, Buddhist history, Buddhist stories and culture, the meaning behind Vajrayana practices and rituals, the relationship between Vajrayana and Dzogchen… then yes, Pema Khandro’s courses are compatible with these goals!